 Non toxic perfume that is scent-sational!

 Now that we’ve got that covered, let’s get to the fun stuff.
-Here are my favourite clean beauty brands for natural non-toxic perfume:
+Here are my favorite clean beauty brands for natural non-toxic perfume:

 Your Omumbiri solid perfume will come in a reusable porcelain compact which is also handcrafted in Cape Town, South Africa.